MrsRina/Imperador-Widgets/README.md

 // The event click for button & entry is the mouseClicked(int mx, int my, int button) (Minecraft GUI);
 button.onMouseClicked(button);
 entry.onMouseClicked(button);
+// Remember do onMouseReleased in mouseReleased (Minecraft GUI);
 entry.doSetIndexAB(button); // For sync the entry box selections.

 // For entry box keytyped, the keyTyped method in (Minecraft GUI);